"OMG! It's like a sewing lesson ... the construction details in this one are spectacular."

 What's more, though the four pieces in this pattern make a wonderful 1940s ensemble, they can also be split up as vintage-inspired elements in any modern 18" girl's wardrobe, as our pictures show.

-Join the Lee & Pearl community: like us on Facebook (Lee & Pearl), follow us on Twitter (www.twitter.com/LeeandPearl) and join us on Pinterest (www.pinterest.com/leeandpearl) and Flickr (www.flickr.com/photos/leeandpearl).
+Join the Lee & Pearl community: LIKE us on Facebook (Lee & Pearl); FOLLOW us on Twitter (www.twitter.com/LeeandPearl); JOIN us on Pinterest (www.pinterest.com/leeandpearl); and WATCH us on YouTube (www.youtube.com/channel/UCxcZHQ8wdgkMqFC9e4e7l-A)

 Lee & Pearl is not affiliated with Mattel, American Girl or any other company or organization.